 I’m still on a break from recording new podcast episodes as my attention goes primarily to producing more standout written content (along with auditing & updating my existing content library).
 Once the time is right, my goal is to bring the show back with a new focus and format around providing the most actionable blogging advice out there.
 Stay tuned for updates on that!

 As we covered at the beginning of this report, I’m predicting blog income to fall a little during April, landing between $20,000 – $24,000 as a couple of oddly timed affiliate payouts make their way to me a little slower than usual.
-My focus still remains on publishing more in-depth blogging content that’ll pay off over the course of the coming months (and years).
+My focus still remains on publishing more in-depth blogging content that’ll pay off over the course of the coming months (and years) and keeping expenses as low as I can as we navigate the COVID-19 pandemic.

 If you’re looking for some additional reading to help grow your own blog, I’m always updating my ultimate guide to building and scaling a profitable blog right here that I’d love for you to read 😊